dbashford/mimosa-nunjucks/README.md

 * `lib`: You may want to use this module but may not be ready to use the latest version of Nunjucks.
 Using the `lib` property you can provide a specific version of Nunjucks if the one being used by this module isn't to your liking.
 To provide a specific version, you must have it `npm install`ed into your project and then provide it to `lib`.
 For instance: `lib: require('nunjucks')`.
 * `extensions`: an array of strings, the extensions of your Nunjucks files.
 * `options`: an object, pass through options to the nunjucks compiler, for more details, see the [nunjucks precompile options list](http://jlongster.github.io/nunjucks/api.html#precompiling).

->>>
-name: name of the template, when compiling a string (required) or a file (optional, defaults to path). names are auto-generated when compiling a directory.
+The `name` option is provided by Mimosa via the `template` config.

-asFunction: generate a callable function
+> asFunction: generate a callable function

-force: keep compiling on error
+> force: keep compiling on error

-env: the Environment to use (gets extensions and async filters from it)
+> env: the Environment to use (gets extensions and async filters from it)

-include: array of file/folders to include (folders are auto-included, files are auto-excluded)
+> include: array of file/folders to include (folders are auto-included, files are auto-excluded)

-exclude: array of file/folders to exclude (folders are auto-included, files are auto-excluded)
+> exclude: array of file/folders to exclude (folders are auto-included, files are auto-excluded)